cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/06-handson.md

 >>~~~
 >>{: .language-cpp}
 >>
->>Applying the scale factor weight shifts the mean of the distribution <SOMEHOW>.
+>>Applying the scale factor weight shifts the mean of the distribution down slightly.
 The uncertainty wraps around the central distribution
->>with a magnitude of approximately X% in this sample.
+>>with a magnitude of approximately 6% in this sample.
 >>![](../assets/img/btagCompUnc.JPG)
 >{: .solution}
 {: .challenge}